 Selection will be made by a committee of the Vice-President (Research), at least three other individuals appointed by the President, and a representative of Suncor Energy Inc. The selection committee has the authority to choose numerous award recipients and to determine the dollar value of the award that each successful applicant is to receive.

 Access to Information and Protection of Privacy

 The information on this form is collected under the authority of the Memorial University Act (RSNL 1990 Chapter M-7) and is needed for and will be used to assess your application for the Terra Nova Young Innovator Award.
-If you have any questions about the collection and use of this information, contact the Internal Grants Coordinator, Research Grant and Contract Services, at 709-864-8368.
+If you have any questions about the collection and use of this information, contact the Tina Winsor at 709-864-3104.